Rich Dudes│How Arnold Schwarzenegger Flexed His Way to a Nine-Figure Net Worth

 Real estate

-Arnold made his first millions in real estate and it remains close to his heart.
+Arnold made his first millions in real estate, and it remains close to his heart.
 One reason he loves it as an investment is the ability to leverage his down payment.
-On the Tim Ferriss podcast in 2015, Arnold shared his secret to getting rich during a decade with infamous inflation.
+On the Tim Ferriss podcast 2015, Arnold shared his secret to getting rich during a decade with infamous inflation.

 All together, the former bodybuilder’s real estate wealth reaches over $46 million.
 Here are a few of the properties that make up his portfolio today.